docx-editor 1.x has shipped. Vue support, i18n, agents.

 });

-The same include mechanism turns the toolkit into a compliance scanner (read-only), a copilot (full catalog), or a redliner (read + add_comment + suggest_change).
-Custom tools merge in the same way — pass them under tools: and they appear in the catalog alongside the built-ins.
+The same include mechanism can expose a read-only compliance scanner, a full-catalog copilot, or a redliner with read + add_comment + suggest_change.
+Custom tools merge in the same way: pass them under tools, and they appear in the catalog alongside the built-ins.

 Step 2: write the system prompt.
-The prompt is what makes one agent different from another.
-Roastmaster's prompt is opinionated and short — it caps the agent at five comments per turn, tells it to anchor each to a unique phrase from the paragraph, and gives it a tone (witty, specific, never mean).
-The full prompt is in src/app/api/agent-chat/route.ts on the docs-site repo.
+The prompt defines the agent behavior.
+Roastmaster's prompt caps the agent at five comments per turn, tells it to anchor each comment to a unique phrase from the paragraph, and specifies the review tone.
+A runnable end-to-end setup is in examples/agent-chat-demo.

 Step 3: run the loop. useChat from @ai-sdk/react handles the streaming, and executeToolCall from the hook runs each tool call client-side against the live editor.
-The server route just emits schemas — it never sees the document.
+The server route emits schemas and receives chat/tool-call text; it does not receive the DOCX buffer.

 const chat = useChat({